 Northern Ireland is Saint Patrick’s heartland and there are many places to learn about our patron saint just a short drive from Belfast, including his first church and burial site.
 Take an epic journey and discover the man behind the myths.

 North Down Museum

 Start your journey in Downpatrick, a historic town known for being Saint Patrick’s final resting place.
 Visit the site of the saint’s original church which he established in 432AD, now the location Saul’s Church of Ireland, then go to the Saint Patrick Centre for an interactive exhibition about his life.
-See his burial site in the grounds of Down Cathedral, and go to Down County Museum to unearth archaeological material and historic and contemporary artwork telling the story of the patron saint.
-The museum also has a large number of books relating to Saint Patrick and Early Christian Ireland, which you can browse by appointment in the museum’s library.
+Finish your journey by visiting his burial site in the grounds of Down Cathedral.

 Armagh has been a place of religious significance and influence in Ireland for centuries.
 Saint Patrick founded his first large church here in 445AD, and today there are two cathedrals named after him – the twin-spired Catholic St Patrick’s Cathedral and the Church of Ireland cathedral on Sally Hill.

 The city is also at the heart of celebrating Saint Patrick, with an annual Home of Saint Patrick Festival and the new Saint Patrick’s Way: The Pilgrim’s Walk – an 82-mile walking trail starting at the Navan Centre, that connects key sites relating to Saint Patrick and Christian heritage.

 From Bangor to Armagh, you can drive the 92 mile signed route connecting key sites which have a strong link with St Patrick’s Life, Legacy and Landscape.